VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

      Supports array of values separated by comma or specified via multiple flags.
      Empty values are set to default value.
   -remoteWrite.relabelConfig string
      Optional path to file with relabeling configs, which are applied to all the metrics before sending them to -remoteWrite.url.
 See also -remoteWrite.urlRelabelConfig.
 The path can point either to local file or to http url.
-See https://docs.victoriametrics.com/vmagent/#relabeling
+See {{% ref "./vmagent.md#relabeling" %}}
   -remoteWrite.roundDigits array
      Round metric values to this number of decimal digits after the point before writing them to remote storage.
 Examples: -remoteWrite.roundDigits=2 would round 1.236 to 1.24, while -remoteWrite.roundDigits=-1 would round 126.78 to 130.
 By default, digits rounding is disabled.
 Set it to 100 for disabling it for a particular remote storage.
 This option may be used for improving data compression for the stored metrics (default 100)
      Supports array of values separated by comma or specified via multiple flags.